Last updated on

-Door hinges may seem like an afterthought when you’re hanging or replacing doors, but there are actually quite a few different types.
-Some allow you to readily move doors time and time again, others are heavy duty and will out last the rest while holding extra wide or heavy burdens.
+Door hinges may seem like an afterthought, but there are actually quite a few different types.
+Some allow you to readily move doors time and time again, others are heavy duty and will outlast the rest while holding extra wide or heavy burdens.

 Some hinges you won’t know are there, while others are highly decorative and ornamental.
 Certain situations call for particular door hinges, so it’s a good idea to understand your options.